Stability of Weighted Norm Inequalities: Introduction

 \subsubsection{Our methods and their history}

 In 1976, Muckenhoupt and Wheeden showed in \cite{MuWh} that the two-weight norm inequality for the maximal function $M$ implies the one-tailed $\mathcal{A}_{2}$ condition, and conjectured that it was sufficient.
 Then in 1982, the third author disproved that conjecture in \cite{Saw1} by starting with a pair of simple radially decreasing weights $V,U$ constructed by Muckenhoupt in \cite{Muc}, that were essentially constant on dyadic intervals $I_{k}=[2^{-k-1},2^{-k}]$ and failed the two weight inequality for $M$.
 Then the weights were \emph{disarranged} into weights $v,u$, i.e. dilates and translates of the weights restricted to the dyadic intervals $I_{k}$ were essentially redistributed onto the unit interval $\left[ 0,1\right] $ according to a self-similar \textquotedblleft transplantation\textquotedblright\ rule.
-The resulting weights satisfied the one-tailed $\mathcal{A}_{2}$ condition on $\left[ 0,1\right] $ but failed the two-weight norm inequality for $M$.\footnote{The reader can easily check that for a discretized version of these weights, the dyadic square function defined in Section \ref{section:dyadic_prelims} also has infinite two-weight norm.} However, such weights cannot be doubling, because radially decreasing weights $w$ are doubling if and only if they satisfy the $A_{1}$ condition, $Mw\leq Cw$.
+The resulting weights satisfied the one-tailed $\mathcal{A}_{2}$ condition on $\left[ 0,1\right] $ but failed the two-weight norm inequality for $M$.\footnote{The reader can easily check that for a discretized version of these weights, the dyadic square function defined in Section \ref{section:dyadic_prelims} also has infinite two-weight norm.} However, such weights were not doubling, as follows from calculations in \cite{Saw1}.
+This significant obstacle remained until the pioneering work of Nazarov \cite{Naz} and \cite{NaVo}, to which we now turn.